JoshMcKin/connection_manager/README.md

     User.slaves.where('id BETWEEN ? and ?',1,100]).all  => returns results from slave_2_user_data_development

 ### Repliation with cross-schema queries
-Setup replication as you would normally

-Next build connection classes that inherit from you base connection classes for each of your schemas EX
+Setup replication as you would normally.
+Then build connection classes that inherit from you base connection classes for each of your schemas.

     class UserSchema < ActiveRecord::Base
       self.abstract_class = true
       self.schema_name = 'user_schema'